marcelomnc/score-10pin-bowling/README.md

     Perfect	10
     Perfect	10

-The printed output by the app for the file above would be as follows
+The printed output by the app for the file above would be as follows:

     -----------------------------------GAMES------------------------------------
     Player: Jeff